Noughts & Crosses (novel series): Stage

+Radio

 The first book was also the subject of the last edition in February 2012 of BBC Radio 4's "Saturday Drama".

 Television

 In August 2016, the BBC announced that Noughts & Crosses would be dramatised for television.
 Being Human creator Toby Whithouse was involved in overseeing the scripts.
 Jay Z's company Roc Nation and Participant Media were executive producers for the series.
-In November 2018, it was announced Masali Baduza and Jack Rowan were cast as Sephy Hadley and Callum McGregor respectively.
+In November 2018, it was announced that Masali Baduza and Jack Rowan were cast as Sephy Hadley and Callum McGregor, respectively.
 The first episode aired on BBC One on 5 March 2020, with the entire series made available on BBC iPlayer immediately afterwards.
 It is available in America on the Peacock streaming service.

+Graphic novel

+A graphic novel adaptation of the first novel was released circa 2015, adapted by Ian Edginton and illustrated by John Aggs.

 Critical reception

-On 5 November 2019 BBC News included Noughts & Crosses on its list of the 100 most inspiring novels.
+On 5 November 2019, BBC News included Noughts & Crosses on its list of the 100 most inspiring novels.

 The Guardian ranked Noughts & Crosses #88 in its list of 100 Best Books of the 21st Century.